busboom-software-studio/PINNiped/README.md

 [sophisticated solution using scipy. ](https://scipython.com/book2/chapter-8-scipy/examples/a-projectile-with-air-resistance/)

 This video illustrates how a NN can be a [universal approximator of continuous functions. ](https://x.com/Hamptonism/status/1796111788292866468).
 The gist of the video is that for each connection, the weight of the connection is setting the slope of the RELU activation function, and the bias is shifting it.
+This [wikipedia article](https://en.wikipedia.org/wiki/Universal_approximation_theorem) may also be helpful.

 ## Notes